 There’s one more benefit to passive noise cancellation – it doesn’t require any extra electrical power.

-- Integrated Touch Control: Use the earbuds to play, pause, and skip music and answer calls on-the-go.
+- Integrated Touch Controls: Use the earbuds to answer calls and play, pause, and skip music on-the-go.

 Let’s move on.

 Passive noise cancellation blocks sounds before they arrive at your eardrum.

 Active noise cancellation actually uses sound waves to counter-act and “cancel out” unwanted sound.

 This is an advanced technique – enabled through modern technology and low-power computer chips.

 In order to do this, the earbud or headset must have a microphone to pick up the external sounds – things like the hum of a jet engine and other continuous noises are blocked out quite well.

 Thanks to digital signal processing that is done with chips in the earbud, a sound wave is transmitted through the speaker to counter-act the unwanted noise – whilst still playing the sound you want.